uviclibraries/gen-ai-research/2-search-papers.md

   - How useful is informal credentialling for academic makerspace skills in student job searches?

 ## Perplexity - Summarizes Findings from Top 4 Articles
+Elicit AI is a research assistant tool that utilizes natural language processing to help users extract insights from academic papers and data.
+It makes a consolidated summary of the top 4 papers on the topic (in its judgment) and gives you links to 8 other related papers.
+Don’t depend on the summaries being 100% accurate!

-1. Let's do a search in Elicit on the same topic this time using more natual language.
+1. Let's do a search in Elicit on the same topic this time using more natural language.
   - Open [Perplexity]([https://elicit.com/](https://www.perplexity.ai/)){:target="_blank"}, and if you want to use it you'll need to create an account.
   - Type the following into the search bar and press Enter on your keyboard:
 <br>```How useful is informal credentialling for academic makerspace skills in student job searches?```<br>